pydata/xarray/CORE_TEAM_GUIDE.md

 1. **Thank the reporter for opening an issue.**

    The issue tracker is many people’s first interaction with the xarray project itself, beyond just using the library.
+   It may also be their first open-source contribution of any kind.
 As such, we want it to be a welcoming, pleasant experience.

 2. **Is the necessary information provided?**

    Ideally reporters would fill out the issue template, but many don’t.
-If crucial information (like the version of xarray they used), is missing feel free to ask for that and label the issue with “Needs info”.
+If crucial information (like the version of xarray they used), is missing feel free to ask for that and label the issue with “needs info”.
    The report should follow the [guidelines for xarray discussions](https://github.com/pydata/xarray/discussions/5404).
    You may want to link to that if they didn’t follow the template.